LeventeKalman02/Project-Interstellar-Vendetta/README.md

 This game was tested and developed on the Oculus Quest 2 headset.

 ### Run the game
+Download the project as a ``.Zip`` file and extract it to a folder of your choosing.
-to run the game you need to execute the .exe file.
+To run the game you need to execute the .exe file.

 ## Game Idea
 ![image](https://github.com/user-attachments/assets/d6cebda1-f4e5-41f2-b530-11cc0ce215ae)